-Sharpen the edges regularly and clean them after use.
+Sharpen the edges regularly, use a honing steel to keep the blades as perfect as possible, and clean the knives after use.
 As earlier mentioned, store them in a knife box to retain their sharpness.

 Should I put the cutter in the dishwasher?
 Yes, most are dishwasher-friendly unless stated otherwise by the manufacturer.
 Hand washing is the best way to go because it is gentler than the dishwasher.

 A knife has many parts, as we can see from this piece.
 Each part is significant for its best service.
 You also learn that there are several types of knives, and we introduce you to a handful of them.